-To ensure maximum performance, long service, and safe operation, note the following.
+To ensure maximum performance, long service, and safe operation, note the following:

-Always inspect the wheels before a ride Check for cracks, bends, or warpage of the wheels.
+1 Always inspect the wheels before a ride.
+Check for cracks, bends, or warpage of the wheel, be sure the spokes are tight and undamaged.
 If any abnormal condition exists in a wheel, consult a Yamaha dealer.
 Do not attempt even small repairs to the wheel.
 If a wheel is deformed or cracked, it must be replaced

 - Tires and wheels should be balanced whenever either one is changed or replaced.
-Failure to have a wheel balanced can result in poor performance, adverse handling characteristics, and shortened tire life - After installing a tire, ride conservatively to allow the tire to seat itself on the rim properly.
-Failure to allow proper seating may cause tire failure, resulting in damage to the motorcycle and injury to the rider. - After repairing or replacing a tire, check to be sure the valve stem lock nut is securely fastened.
-If not, torque it as specified.
+Failure to have a wheel balanced can result in poor performance, adverse handling characteristics, and shortened tire life. - After installing a tire, ride conservatively to allow the tire to seat itself on the rim properly.
+Failure to allow proper seating may cause tire failure, resulting in damage to the motorcycle and injury to the rider.